SebastianVelasco/CS362-004-U2018/projects/velascse/README.md

-Sebastian Velasco - ONID: Velascse
+Sebastian Velasco
+This is my assignment 2
+Refactored code is implemented within dominion.c and dominion.h